Guide to the Limit of Indemnity

 Minimum limit of indemnity

-Although most Institutes and Associations provide their member firms with specific requirements for the level of PI insurance cover they must carry, this is only a minimum requirement and cannot possibly take account of each firm's individual risk.
+Although most Institutes and Associations provide their member firms with specific minimum requirements for the level of PI insurance cover they must carry, this is only a minimum requirement and cannot possibly take account of each firm's individual risk.
 Based only on our experience, we recommend the following as a minimum guide:

 - Sole Trader - Insure for at least four times fee income (£ 250,000 minimum)